Yellow Peri: Powers and abilities

 Loretta York derives all her powers from a magic book she found.
-The Yellow Peri is able to read and use its spells by touching one hand on her forehead or the book itself.
+Yellow Peri is able to read and use its spells by touching one hand on her forehead or the book itself.

 In other media

 Yellow Peri appears in the Superboy episode "Yellow Peri's Spell of Doom", portrayed by Elizabeth Keifer.
-This version is originally a waitress who is infatuated with Superboy and gained powers from a deal she made with the magical being Gazook.
+This version is a waitress who is infatuated with Superboy and gained powers from a deal she made with the magical being Gazook.
 She comes into conflict with Superboy after she attempts to use her powers to make him fall in love with her, and attempts to kill the woman he did love, Lana Lang.
-Peri is eventually defeated by Superboy, and loses her powers after he destroys the doll housing Gazook's spirit.
+Peri is eventually defeated by Superboy and loses her powers after he destroys the doll housing Gazook's spirit.